harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/scoutsuite-scanner-reference.md

 ---
-title: ScoutSuite scanner reference
+title: ScoutSuite scanner reference for STO
 description: Configuration scans with ScoutSuite
 sidebar_position: 260
 ---

 You can run ScoutSuite scans on your configurations using a Security step: create a CI Build or Security Tests stage, add a Security step, and then add the `setting:value` pairs as specified below.

-## Before you begin
+## Important notes for running ScoutSuite scans in STO

 ### Docker-in-Docker requirements